Progressive Discipline

 - Conviction of a crime involving dishonesty, violence or other behavior that impacts suitability for employment

-- Activity that involves dishonesty, violence or other behavior that impacts suitability for employment, whether or not it results in criminal prosecution or conviction
+- Activity that involves dishonest, violence or other behavior that impacts suitability for employment, whether or not it results in criminal prosecution or conviction

-Note: University Central employees' PTO may not be paid out for terminations deemed as gross misconduct.
+Employees' PTO may not be paid out for terminations deemed as gross misconduct.
+Depending on the severity of the behavior, an employee may be marked ineligible for rehire.

 Impact of Written or Final Progressive Discipline Warning

-- Annual Increase – Employees on a final Progressive Discipline Warning are not eligible for an annual increase.
-Employees on a written Progressive Discipline Warning are not automatically eligible for an annual increase.
-At the manager’s discretion and in consultation with HR, an increase for an employee who has been on a Disciplinary Warning may be considered provided they have significantly met and sustained performance expectations.
+Employees on a final discipline warning during the evaluation period are not eligible for an annual increase.
+Employees on a written discipline warning during the evaluation period may not be eligible for an annual increase.
+At the manager’s discretion and in consultation with the Engagement Consultant, an increase for an employee who has been on a disciplinary warning may be considered provided they have significantly met and sustained performance expectations.

 Resources Available to Employees